 Living in Scotland for over a year, we have plenty of time to absorb the culture and visit all the spectacularly scenic places in one of the most beautiful places in the world.
 We’ve mixed it up with both popular and lesser-known places.

-We were lucky and had lots of time to explore Scotland but if you are on a tight time schedule you may like to browse some of Scotland’s most popular and worthwhile day trips and guided tours to include on your travels through Scotland:
+We were lucky and had lots of time to explore Scotland, but if you are on a tight schedule, you may like to browse some of Scotland’s most popular and worthwhile day trips and guided tours to include on your travels through Scotland.

 Popular Day Trips to Explore Scotland